-The aim of this series is to examine the parts of the aspergers diagnosis which are normally overlooked in the textbooks.
-There's always a lot of information on the criteria and the tests but there's not a terrible lot of material on the reactions.
+The aim of this series is to look at how various groups of people react to label disclosure.
+There's always a lot of information on the criteria and the tests but there's not a terrible lot of material on the reactions once a label is assigned.

 Parents often have very extreme reactions to their child's diagnosis.
 Depending upon the parents, their reactions could be opposite.
 Indeed, when my son was first diagnosed, my wife and I experienced the "opposites" reaction described under "relief".